benschaf/tabletennis-vs-pingpong/README.md

 ##### Responsive Design
 The website is designed to be responsive and can adapt to different screen sizes, making it easy to use on mobile devices.

-###### Pop-up menu and signup form
+###### Pop-up menu and signup form on mobile
 The navigation menu and the signup form are not visible at first on smaller screens.
 They pop-up, after clicking on a corresponding button.
 This functionality is achieved using only css.
 The visibility of the popup changes from `display: none;` to `display: box` and `display: flex;` respectively.
-This code was adapted from `the love running project by code institute`.
+This code was adapted from the [love running project by code institute](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main/3.5b-toggling-a-dropdown-menu).
 Below is the html and css for the signup form popup functionality:

 !!!
 Format the following codeblocks